Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 Phantom Read will not happen in Repeatable Read isolation level, and the default isolation level is Read Committed.

-In MySQL (InnoDB), Pantom Read will not happen in Repeatable Read isolation level with consistent non-locking reads, the default isolation level is Repeatable Read.
+In MySQL (InnoDB), Phantom Read will not happen in Repeatable Read isolation level with consistent non-locking reads, the default isolation level is Repeatable Read.